 Automation Use Cases Legal Questions

 The EPDP team is deliberating on a set of use cases for potential automation of the decision to disclose non-public registrant data (attached as Exhibit 1).
-This automation would occur within the hybrid model for disclosure, which consists of a Central Gateway for the intake of requests by accredited users with the ultimate decision to disclose resting with Contracted Parties (who possess the underlying non-public registration data).
-Under the proposed automation use cases, the Central Gateway makes an automated recommendation on disclosure which is communicated to the relevant Contracted Party.
+This automation under consideration would occur within the hybrid model for disclosure, which consists of a Central Gateway for the intake of requests by accredited users with the ultimate decision to disclose resting with Contracted Parties (who possess the underlying non-public registration data).
+Under the proposed automation use cases, the Central Gateway would make an automated recommendation on disclosure, which is then communicated to the relevant Contracted Party.
 The Contracted Party may then choose to follow that decision and disclose the data (see “Assumptions” in Exhibit 1 for further details).

 In light of the advice previously provided in the memos on Question 1&2 (Liability) and Question 3 (Automation), please provide the following analysis for each use case in Exhibit 1:

-Please describe the risk of liability for the Central Gateway and Contracted Parties related to automating this recommendation, and to automating the disclosure of registrant data.
+Please describe the risk of liability for the Central Gateway and Contracted Parties related to automating this recommendation, and to automating the decision to disclose personal information to a third-party.
 If there is additional information required to assess the risk, please note the additional information needed.

-Is the decision to disclose a decision “which produces legal effects concerning [the data subject] or similarly significantly affects him or her” within the scope of Article 22?
+Is the decision to disclose personal information to a third-party a decision “which produces legal effects concerning [the data subject] or similarly significantly affects him or her” within the scope of Article 22?

 Are there additional measures or safeguards that would mitigate the risk of liability?

 Does automated decision-making performed in this manner impact your analysis on the roles/liability of the parties described in the Question 1&2 memo (e.g., Contracted Parties remain controllers with liability where “disclosure takes place in an automated fashion, without any manual intervention.”
-1.1.4)
+1.1.4).

 Consider an alternative scenario (see “Assumptions” in Exhibit 2 for further details) where the Central Gateway has the contractual ability to require the Contracted Parties to provide the data to the Central Gateway (i.e. without the Contracted Party being able to review the request).
 In this alternative, please consider both a scenario where the Central Gateway obtains data from the Contracted Party and evaluates the data as part of its decision making, as well as a scenario where the Central Gateway makes a decision without processing the personal data (i.e. the decision is based solely on information the Central Gateway knows about the requestor and the assertions made in the request).
 One example of the latter scenario would be automated disclosure to the verified owner of the trademark MICROSOFT, which requests registration data for microsoft-login.com, alleging trademark infringement and asserting its intent to process the data for the establishment, exercise or defense of legal claims.